 Stampy Usage Guide

-The Stampy is a controller board meant to assist with the construction of a handwired keyboard.
+is a controller board meant to assist with the construction of a handwired keyboard.
 Instead of using some other daughterboard like the Pro Micro, Elite-C, etc., Stampy gets soldered directly to 3 switches, meaning that no extra space below the controller is needed.

 RP2040 Microcontroller